Founder of Tata Steel: Jamsetji Tata’s Vision & Mission

 Even though the company’s story began in 1907, after the founder of Tata Steel, Jamsetji Tata, was no longer in this world, his vision, mission, and values have helped it achieve massive growth.
 Tata Steel operates across continents, driven by the same goal of making the Indian industry globally competitive and socially responsible in a dynamic world.

-Tata Steel has grown beyond imagination, from acquiring NatSteel in Singapore in 2004 to Corus in the UK and the Netherlands in 2007, while still holding to its roots and identity strongly.
+Tata Steel has grown beyond imagination, from acquiring NatSteel in Singapore in 2004 to acquiring Corus in the UK and the Netherlands in 2007, while still strongly holding to its roots and identity.

 After serving more than a century across the world, Tata Steel stands out as a rare industrial organisation that seamlessly blends heritage and innovation, scale, conscience, engineering and sympathy to not only create products but to build progress.